graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 schemaOptions.AddGraphAssembly(Assembly)
 ```

-The runtime will scan the referenced assembly and auto-include any found graph entities (controllers, types enums etc.) on the schema.
+The runtime will scan the referenced assembly and auto-add any found graph entities (controllers, types enums etc.) to the schema.

 ### AutoRegisterLocalGraphEntities
 ```csharp